Golem-Base/python-sdk/README.md

-# Golem Base
+# GolemDB

-This is part of the [Golem Base](https://github.com/Golem-Base) project, which is designed as a Layer2 Network deployed on Ethereum, acting as a gateway to various Layer 3 Database Chains (DB-Chains).
+This is part of the [GolemDB](https://github.com/Golem-Base) project, which is designed as a Layer2 Network deployed on Ethereum, acting as a gateway to various Layer 3 Database Chains (DB-Chains).

-> **For an overview of Golem Base, check out our [Litepaper](https://golem-base.io/wp-content/uploads/2025/03/GolemBase-Litepaper.pdf).**
+> **For an overview of GolemDB, check out our [Litepaper](https://golem-base.io/wp-content/uploads/2025/03/GolemDB-Litepaper.pdf).**

-# GolemBase SDK for Python
+# GolemDB SDK for Python

-This SDK allows you to use [GolemBase](https://github.com/Golem-Base) from Python.
+This SDK allows you to use [GolemDB](https://github.com/Golem-Base) from Python.
 It is available [on PyPI](https://pypi.org/project/golem-base-sdk/).

 We also publish [generated documentation](https://golem-base.github.io/python-sdk/).